JohnSmithDev/GRAnalysis/REPORTS.md

 the `GR_CSV_FILE` environment variable to the file's location, which will remove the need to specify it on each invocation.

+### Properties

+All books have a number of properties (aka attributes) such as author, title and rating.
+As described below, these can be used for filtering, sorting or modifying output in scripts which support that functionality.

+To get a list of property names, run

+    ./shelf_intersection -P

+Not all properties are useful and/or usable in all circumstances.
+Ones of particuler note are:

+* book_id - An internal Goodreads numeric identifier.
+* clean_title - Book title sans any parenthesized series and/or volume number.
+* markdown - the book author and (clean) title with a URL in [Markdown](https://en.wikipedia.org/wiki/Markdown), useful when posting into Reddit or similar
+* padded_rating_as_stars - as "rating_as_stars", but always 5 characters long, so useful for nicer formatting
+* publisher - the publisher, sans any generic prefix/suffix such as "Ltd", "Press" - use raw_publisher if you need the original value from Goodreads
+* rating_as_stars - "rating" is a number from 1 to 5, this is the equivalent from * to *****
+* series, series_and_volume, volume - the information extracted from any parenthesised details.

 ### Filters

 Scripts accepting `-f` filters can optionally filter only books that match